Jaguar E-Pace SUV - Engines, drive & performance

 Jaguar E-Pace petrol engines

 All petrol E-Pace models use powerful 2.0-litre engines and come with four-wheel drive and an automatic gearbox as standard.
-The entry-level P200 has 197bhp and gets from 0-62mph in 8.2 seconds.
-The P250 has 246bhp and can get from 0-62mph in 7.1 seconds, while the P300 has 296bhp and is the fastest E-Pace in the range, managing 0-62mph in 6.5 seconds.
+The entry-level P250 has 246bhp and gets from 0-62mph in 7.5 seconds, while the P300 has 296bhp and is the fastest E-Pace in the range, managing 0-62mph in 6.9 seconds.

-The entry-level diesel is the D150, which uses a 148bhp 2.0-litre diesel engine.
-It gets the E-Pace from 0-62mph in 10.1 seconds with front-wheel drive and a manual gearbox.
-Add four-wheel drive and the 0-62mph time increases to 10.7 seconds with a manual or 10.5 with an automatic gearbox.
+The entry-level diesel is the D165, which uses a 161bhp 2.0-litre diesel engine.
+It gets the E-Pace from 0-62mph in 10 seconds with front-wheel drive and a manual gearbox.
+Add four-wheel drive and the 0-62mph time decreases to 9.8 seconds with an automatic gearbox.
 While this engine will be plenty for some buyers, we’re not sure it fits in with Jaguar’s performance image.

 In manual, front-wheel-drive form, it's an eager-feeling engine and never feels lacking in power, despite the modest on-paper power and acceleration figures.
 The six-speed manual gearbox is pleasing to use, too, although you have to move the stick quite a long way between gears.

-Move up to the D180 and you get the same 2.0-litre diesel engine but with 178bhp.
-With four-wheel drive and a manual gearbox, the D180 does 0-62mph in 9.9 seconds or 9.1 seconds if you go for the automatic gearbox.
+Move up to the D200 and you get the same 2.0-litre diesel engine but with 201bhp.
+With four-wheel drive and a manual gearbox, the D200 does 0-62mph in 8.4 seconds.
 This is our pick of the range, with enough performance for most families and the best blend of acceleration, fuel economy and price.